wagtail/wagtail/docs/building_your_site/frontenddevelopers.rst

 Rich text (filter)
 ~~~~~~~~~~~~~~~~~~

+.. versionchanged:: 0.4
+    The 'rich_text' tags library was renamed to 'wagtailcore_tags'

 This filter takes a chunk of HTML content and renders it as safe HTML in the page.
 Importantly it also expands internal shorthand references to embedded images and links made in the Wagtail editor into fully-baked HTML ready for display.

 Only fields using ``RichTextField`` need this applied in the template.